Latest information on licensing during the coronavirus outbreak

 If you make or handle food of animal origin

 If you run or intend to start up a business which makes or handles food of animal origin (for example meat, fish or dairy) and you supply another establishment rather than sell your food to the final consumer, which means the person who is actually going to consume the food, you may need approval.

 Approval is not the same as registration.
-If you think you handle these sorts of foods and supply other establishments, please contact the Environmental Heath Service.
+If you think you handle these sorts of foods and supply other establishments, please contact us using the details on this page.